johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Over the past three-to-four decades, the African Christian community has multiplied and expanded massively, such that the global Christian community's statistical centre of gravity is now located in Africa.

-While this extraordinary numerical growth has taken place there has been a relative shortage of book publishing within Africa.
+While this extraordinary numerical growth has taken place, there has been a relative shortage of book publishing within Africa.
 Resources serving to edify, disciple and inspire Christian communities have been particularly sparse within Francophone Africa.

 Furthermore, many books are imports or translations of books written for Christians in different, generally Western, cultural contexts—wherein quite different questions, cultural values and theological imperatives are considered significant.
 In short, many Christian textbooks used in African leadership training are contextually inappropriate.

 Added to this, books are published and distributed in a manner principally designed to protect the commercial interests of authors, publishers, distributers and retailers.
 Consequently, many books are practically unattainable to those who are economically marginalised—including many dedicated leaders hungry for resources to enrich their vocational work of making Christian disciples.

-These leaders typically mediate between the two cultural worlds of orality and literacy respectively.
-Consequently, their need is for textbooks that
+These leaders typically mediate between the two cultural worlds of orality and literacy respectively and consequently need textbooks that

--	facilitate, rather than hinder, mediation between these cultures.
+-	facilitate, rather than hinder, mediation between these cultures;
--	are readily translatable into mother-tongue languages.
+-	are readily translatable into mother-tongue languages;
 -	can be republished in a low-cost way that energises mission.

 ## A new publishing philosophy ##

-*Maize Plant Discipleship* has been formulated and published with a missional, rather than commercial, philosophy: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by contextual African leaders and learners.
+*Maize Plant Discipleship* has been formulated and published to meet these kind of contextual needs, with a missional—rather than commercial—philosophy: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by African leaders and learners.

 Accordingly, MPD resources are being licenced for reproduction under the terms of a *Creative Commons* licence.
 This allow MPD resources to be reproduced, re-published (e.g. translated) and re-distributed within a particular context, without breaching copyright—providing any reproduction identifies the original author (and translators) *and* retains the licence as an integral element of the republication.